elastic/eland/README.md

 ### Compatibility

 - Supports Python 3.7+ and Pandas 1.3
-- Supports Elasticsearch clusters that are 7.11+, recommended 7.14 or later for all features to work.
+- Supports Elasticsearch clusters that are 7.11+, recommended 8.3 or later for all features to work.
-  Make sure your Eland major version matches the major version of your Elasticsearch cluster.
+  If you are using the NLP with PyTorch feature make sure your Eland minor version matches the minor version of your Elasticsearch cluster.
+For all other features it is sufficient for the major versions to match.

 ### Prerequisites